It's time for an update

 What happens if a boiler flue is blocked?

-If your boiler flue is blocked, you should immediately turn off your boiler system and call a Gas Safe Registered (GSR) engineer to inspect your boiler.
 Do not ever attempt to unblock the flue yourself.
 If possible, open windows and doors to ventilate the home before leaving the premises.
 If you suspect that the flue has been blocked for some time seek medical assistance in case you have suffered carbon monoxide poisoning.

 Summary